European shares slip as German data disappoints

 By Alistair Smout

-LONDON, Aug 7 European stocks fell on Friday, weighed down by the German market after a surprising fall in industrial output there, while jobs data reinforced expectations of a U.S. interest rate rise soon.
+LONDON, Aug 7 European shares fell on Friday, weighed down by Germany's top share index after a surprising fall in industrial output, ahead of closely watched U.S. jobs data due later in the session.

 Germany's DAX fell 0.2 percent.
 The DAX is some 7 percent below a record high reached in April, although it remains up nearly 20 percent since the start of 2015.